 - 1. Read Textbook Chapters You will read one textbook chapter each week.
 For each chapter there are PowerPoints, podcasts, summaries, and study guides available to you.
 Deliverable: None. - 2.
-Complete Textbook Assignments Each textbook chapter will have assignments to complete.
-These are found at the end of the chapter under "Projects."
-These textbook assignments must meet a minimum word count and reading level.
-Deliverable: You will complete and submit the required assignments online.
+Complete Weekly Assignments Each textbook chapter will have assignments to complete.
+These are identified in Blackboard.
+Students must use the textbook and/or Internet to complete these assignments.
+These weekly assignments must demonstrate college level work.
+Deliverable: You will

+- complete and submit the required assignments online.
 The deadline for submitting the assignments is Saturday midnight of the week they are due; the exact dates are in the "Course Activities" document. - 3.
-Submit Online Activities Every other week a different online activity will be submitted that other students can also view.
-Deliverable: You will submit the online activity through the Blackboard Discussion area.
-The deadline for submitting the activities is Saturday midnight of the week they are due; the exact dates are in the "Course Activities" document. - 4.
 Take Gateway Test There will be a short cumulative test of material from the previous chapters that you must pass before being given access to the current week's activities.
 This is to support the "spaced repetition" concept of learning.
 Deliverable: You will complete the test online.
-The deadline for submitting the assignments is Saturday midnight of the week they are due; the exact dates are in the "Course Activities" document. - 5.
+The deadline for submitting the assignments is Saturday midnight of the week they are due; the exact dates are in the "Course Activities" document. - 4.
 Take Chapter Exam A chapter test for each chapter will be given; this test has a time limit and can only be taken once.
 Deliverable: You will complete the exam online.
-The deadline for submitting the assignments is Saturday midnight of the week they are due; the exact dates are in the "Course Activities" document.

-- 6. Complete SAM Projects SAM projects offer a real-world approach to applying Microsoft Office skills using Word, Excel and PowerPoint.
-There are four (4) projects each for PowerPoint, Word and Excel, for a total of 12 SAM projects.
-Deliverable: The deadline for submitting the SAM projects is Saturday midnight of the week they are due; the exact dates are in the "Course Activities" document. - 7.
+The deadline for submitting the assignments is Saturday midnight of the week they are due; the exact dates are in the "Course Activities" document. - 5.
+Complete SAM Projects SAM projects offer a real-world approach to applying Microsoft Office skills using Word (4 projects), Excel (5 projects) and PowerPoint (3 projects).
+There a total of 12 SAM projects.
+Deliverable: The deadline for submitting the SAM projects is 3:00 pm, Friday of the week they are due; the exact dates are in the "Course Activities" document. - 6.
 Take Midterm and Final Exams There will be a Midterm and Final exam.
 The midterm exam covers all material up to the point at which it is given (chapters 1-6); the final exam covers the remainder of material for the course (chapters 7-13).
 Deliverable: The MidTerm Exam must be taken on the approved dates in a proctored environment.
 The Final Exam is submitted through Blackboard by the deadline.
 All exams are closed-book.